eReolen/base/README.md

 Seven theme fieldset-legend not clickable in Chrome 103.0.5060.53
 * https://www.drupal.org/project/drupal/issues/3292211

+Field labels are not translated in number validation
+* <sites/all/patches/number.patch>

 ### Contrib patches

 Add alter to strong-arm variables.
 Note this patch is part of the next release of the module.